tusharupase258/Tushar-s-Tomato/README.md

 # Tushar's Tomato (Tushar's Tomato clone)

-Tushar's Tomato is a online food ordering application, we made a clone (Tushar's Tomato) of it using React Js, Tushar's Tomato Frontend clone using React Js.
+Zomato is a online food ordering application, we made a clone (Tushar's Tomato) of it using React Js, Tushar's Tomato Frontend clone using React Js.

 ## Pages Developed: